-3. Documentation necessary to substantiate ADHD must be comprehensive.
+3. Documentation necessary to substantiate the Attention-Deficit/Hyperactivity Disorder must be comprehensive.

 Because ADHD is, by definition, first exhibited in childhood (although it may not have been formally diagnosed) and in more than one setting, objective, relevant, historical information is essential.
 Information verifying a chronic course of ADHD symptoms from childhood through adolescence to adulthood, such as educational transcripts, report cards, teacher comments, tutoring evaluations, and job assessments, are necessary.